Thrift & Sweets Tours

 Dixon & Crocker: Railroad Boomtowns

 Rummage through Whatever Antiques & Collectibles.
 This store is stuffed with tchotchkes, retro furniture, housewares, and more.
 Chat with owners Wanda, Harry, and Aunt Flo during your visit.
+Knock around The Shop at Stumpy Acres for unique and beautiful vintage wares.

 Thrift shop aficionados will want to add Dixon Area Caring Center to their tour.
 Yard sale pricing makes shopping here even more enticing.
 Your purchases here also give back to the less fortunate in the Dixon area.
 Before leaving Dixon, grab an old-fashioned cherry malt at Jackie’s Snackette to savor en route to your next destination!